shrirangbondre28/Panic-Attacks-Risk-Analysis/README.md

 - [Tools & Technologies](#tools--technologies)

 ## Project Overview
+Panic attacks can be influenced by multiple behavioral and physiological factors.
+This dashboard analyzes a healthcare dataset to understand how variables such as sleep duration, panic duration, and lifestyle indicators relate to panic attack severity.

+The goal is to help identify potential risk patterns that may assist healthcare professionals in understanding patient conditions and early risk indicators.

+## Problem Statement
 Understanding panic attack patterns requires analyzing multiple behavioral indicators.
 This project investigates:

 - Distribution of panic severity among patients